DALLAS — Today in Aviation, UK charter and sublease carrier Astraeus Airlines (5W) ceased operations in 2011 for more than one reason.

-Established in 2002, 5W began life as a niche charter operator in the 150-segment.
+Established in 2002, 5W began life as a niche charter operator in the 150 segment.
 There had been a gap left in the market following the collapse of British World Airlines (VF) in 2001.

 Charter flights from London Gatwick (LGW) and Manchester (MAN) commenced with a fleet of Boeing 737-300s.

-Another of its leasing agreements was with rock band Iron Maiden, whose lead singer Bruce Dickinson was a pilot for the airline.
-In 2008, as part of the bands Somewhere Back in Time tour, Boeing 757 (G-OJIB) was converted to a combi and painted in a special ‘Ed Force One’ colour scheme.
+Another of its leasing agreements was with the rock band Iron Maiden, whose lead singer Bruce Dickinson was a pilot for the airline.
+In 2008, as part of the band’s Somewhere Back in Time tour, a Boeing 757 (G-OJIB) was converted to a combi and painted in a special Ed Force One color scheme.

 Featured image: Astraeus operated a total of 16 Boeing 757s through the years.
-Photo: L Doddrell, CC BY-SA 3.0, via Wikimedia Commons)
+Photo: L Doddrell, CC BY-SA 3.0, via Wikimedia Commons